2019 Busy Bee Congo Dornier 228 crash: Accident

-According to reports, the aircraft suffered engine failure and crashed less than a minute after take off from Runway 17.
+According to reports, the aircraft suffered engine failure and crashed less than a minute after takeoff from Runway 17.
 Witnesses describe the plane spinning three times as it crashed, with thick black smoke coming from the engines.
 The aircraft violently burst in flames after impact in one of the densely populated areas of the city, and the fire prevented locals from helping victims caught in the blaze.

 Nineteen people on board were killed on impact.
 One source reports that two passengers managed to be pulled from the blaze.
 The BBC reported at the time that the nine casualties on the ground all came from one family.
 There was one survivor from the aircraft, who sustained minor injuries, leaving both of the pilots and 19 passengers dead.
 Among the ground casualties were five children with their mother inside an unfinished house.
 A wooden cabin next to the unfinished house was blown away by backwash from the aircraft.
 The local residents helped extinguish the fire after the crash until firefighters were able to bring it under control.